 It is not easy to add programs to an academic curriculum, especially in large institutions.
 However with experience over four development years at DePaul and with growing student interest, we gathered resources and the feedback of about 60 faculty from all over the University.
 We started by launching an executive 2 day Sustainable Management Workshop and 4 month Sustainable Strategies Lab, and tested courses and methods in an MBA Sustainable Management Concentration Then, we developed the MS in Sustainable Management proposal from a standing start to approval to the highest level of the University in just four months. in our presentation to faculty Council, we were greeted by unanimous approval and applause.
 Such speed and support is almost unheard of in academia.
 Here is the original proposal and then five years later we were asked to defend it, which we did successfully.
 But with the usual movement of faculty and administration, it requires constant attention to keep the interdisciplinary and interconnected curriculum together, student focused and current in such an ever changing field.

-Entering students begin by statements about their purpose implies they were pursuing the MS in Sustainable Management.
-They then began their coursework with several professors expressing interest and support in our student centric Arc of Pragmatic Inquiry.
-So, in addition to their usual course delivery, they provided space for students to write a paper at the end of the course outlining how the material presented had help them in developing their overall project.
+Entering students begin by statements about their purpose why they are pursuing the MS in Sustainable Management.
+They then start their coursework with several professors expressing interest and support in our student-centric Arc of Pragmatic Inquiry.
+So, in addition to their usual course delivery, they provide space for students to write a paper at the end of the course outlining how the material presented had help them in developing their overall project.
 At De Paul, four of the courses which were critical to this effort were:

 - the environmental science course: “Sustainability Science: Environmental Limits, Human Needs, And Systems Thinking